ymherklotz/vericert/README.md

 ### Theorem 4.1 (Correctness of if-conversion)

-This correctness statement in the paper describes for if-conversion is closer to the final correctness theorem that is proven about the complete compiler.
+This correctness statement in the paper for if-conversion is closer to the final correctness theorem that is proven about the complete compiler.
 However, in the formalisation a weaker version of this theorem is used, namely a forward simulation, as it is easier to prove, and is sufficient to show the top-level correctness property.

 The forward simulation for this translation is shown for the three separate steps, which are then combined at the top-level.
 The forward simulations for